Subject Verb Agreement

-Subject-verb agreement just means using the right version of the verb to agree with the subject.
+What Is Subject-Verb Agreement?Ensuring subject-verb agreement means choosing the right version of a verb to match its subject.
 For example:

 |Subject||Conjugation of the Verb|